 Facebook Pixel is an analytics tool that helps businesses measure the efficacy of their advertising by tracking the actions users take on their website.

 Pixel can track actions like adding items to shopping carts, making a purchase, and filling out a form.
-As you can guess, Pixel will be especially important for businesses looking to drive sales and run remarketing campaigns.
+As you can imagine, Pixel will be especially important for businesses looking to drive sales and run remarketing and retargeting campaigns.

 Facebook Ad Auction